Capital North East

 Capital North East is a regional radio station owned and operated by Global as part of the Capital network.
-It broadcasts to North East England from studios in Newcastle upon Tyne.
+It broadcasts to North East England.

 The station launched on 1 June 1999 as Galaxy 105–106, renamed in 2006 as Galaxy North East and rebranded on 3 January 2011 as Capital North East.

 History

 Galaxy North East

 Originally called Galaxy 105–106, presenter Steve Furnell launched the station on 1 June 1999—with "What You Need", by Powerhouse, being the first record played.

 The station was based in Wallsend, North Tyneside at the Silverlink Business Park, 6 mi east of Newcastle City Centre.

 The name was changed to Galaxy North East in 2006, in line with other Galaxy stations.
 This year also saw a change in demographic from 15–29 to 15–34 and a new strapline of "Passion for Music, Passion for Life".
 Two years later, the slogan was changed to "Love Music".
 In 2008, they also changed their output format to include a more mainstream playlist.
 During late 2010, the slogan changed to The North East's No.1 Hit Music Station.

 Networked programming was broadcast from Galaxy Yorkshire in Leeds.